 Go anywhere with the Power BI App

 With Power BI, you can share workbooks with people who are on the go.
 The Power BI for Windows mobile app makes interacting with Excel reports on mobile devices easy, and familiar.
-Using the Power BI mobile app is similar to viewing and interacting with reports using Excel Web App.
+Using the Power BI mobile app is similar to viewing and interacting with reports using Excel Online.

-Derrick receives the invitation from Anna to view the workbook she just posted.
+Derrick wants to view the workbook Anna posted.
 He’s at a conference, and is using his tablet.
-He goes to the Windows Store and searches for Power BI.
+He goes to the Windows Store, and searches for Power BI.
 He finds the Power BI mobile app and installs it.

 From the mobile app, Derrick navigates to their Team Site.

 He taps the workbook and is presented with the first page – the S&P 500 Annual Data worksheet.
 The app bar along the top highlights the active sheet, and also shows thumbnails of other sheets available in the workbook.
 In the lower app bar, Derrick has an option to add the active sheet to his Favorites.